 What is shatta sauce?

 • Non-iodised salt: Don’t use table salt for fermentation.
 Instead, look for salt that is free from anti-caking agents and iodine.
 These ingredients can inhibit the beneficial bacteria needed for lacto-fermentation.
 See more about lacto-fermentation below.
+But you can use table salt if you skip fermentation.

 • Lemon juice: Freshly squeezed lemon juice gives a citrusy acidity to balance the hot sauce, but you can also substitute the lemon juice with more vinegar.